azeezsanya/NLP-Topic-Modeling-and-Sentiment-Analysis-of-luxury-car--reviews/README.md

 *  **With the customer reviews, I want to use NLP and LDA to understand what are the qualities that are important to buyers.**
-*  **I will also investigate the sentiment of the reviews**
+*  **I will also investigate the sentiment of the reviews** You can find the codes of these two questions in the Python code Folder

 # Tools and Libraries used #
 NLTK (Words tokenizer, stopwords and WordNetLemmatizer)